Description

 Uses:

 Its turpentine content makes it an essential choice for household products, especially those intended for the maintenance of wood.
-In a circular economy approach, Cedarome uses the twigs and the needles left behind as byproducts of the timber industry as a primary source for the production of Pinus resinosa essential oil.
-Applications include fine fragrance, flavour/food, cosmetics, and aromatherapy.
+In a circular economy approach, Cedarome uses the twigs and the needles left behind as by-products from the timber industry as a primary source for the production of Pinus resinosa essential oil.
+Applications include fine fragrance, flavour/food, cosmetics and aromatherapy.

 Technical Sheet